Tacplan/tacplancore/site/_posts/2013-03-11-aws-s3-jekyll-pt-ii.md

 In my last [post](http://www.tacplan.com/2013/03/aws-s3-jekyll-pt-i/), I promised to give instructions on how to clone my blog setup.
 It's not difficult, but there are a few ingredients and various accounts that you're going to need.

-I won't be covering CloudFront, Route53, Disqus, or Google Analytics in this post.
-The intent here is just to get a simple blog up and running using EC2, S3, Jekyll and Github.
-You can add these other features once we have the basic setup done and working.
+I won't be covering CloudFront, Route53, or Google Analytics in this post.
+My main intent is just to help you get a simple blog up and running using EC2, S3, Jekyll and Github.
+Feel free to add these other features once we have the basic setup done and working.

 Before we can get started, you're going to need an [*Amazon AWS*](http://aws.amazon.com/) account and a [*GitHub*](https://github.com/) account.
 Once you have those, we can continue.